SuriyaVG/Ghee_Website/README.md

 - ✅ Normalized cart item structure enforced
 - ✅ Type checks for numeric pricing
 - ❌ Removed legacy product.* references

+## 2024-06: End-to-End Order Placement & Admin Panel

+- Cash on Delivery (COD) and online order placement now work end-to-end.
+- Orders placed by customers appear in the Admin Panel for management and status updates.
+- Fixed a frontend bug where the `items` field was sent as a string instead of an array; the backend now receives the correct format.
+- Troubleshooting:
+  - If you see `EADDRINUSE`, kill the process using port 5000 before restarting the backend.
+  - Cashfree payment endpoints require `CASHFREE_APP_ID`, `CASHFREE_SECRET_KEY`, and `CASHFREE_ENV` in your `.env` file.

+## 2024-06: Order Status API & CSV Export

+- **PATCH /api/orders/:id/status**: Allows admins to update the status of any order (pending, processing, shipped, delivered, cancelled).
+Protected by admin authentication.
+Validates status using Zod.
+Returns the updated order on success.
+- **GET /api/orders/export/csv**: Exports all orders as a CSV file, including key order fields and item details.
+Supports optional query parameters:
+  - `status`: Filter orders by status (e.g., pending, shipped)
+  - `startDate`, `endDate`: Filter by order creation date range (ISO format)
+  - Protected by admin authentication.
+  - Download button is available in the Admin Panel to trigger CSV download.